Choosing a Doctor After a Work Injury

 You know you are in better hands when you are able to see your own doctor for any injury, work-related or not.
 You feel more comfortable with your doctor; you will likely speak more freely with your doctor, and you will get more comprehensive treatment focused on making you better, instead of forcing you back to work too early.

 These benefits should not be given up lightly.
-If you feel you have been wrongfully required to see your Workers’ Compensation insurance company’s doctor, take action immediately.
+If you feel you have been wrongfully required to see a company doctor, take action immediately.
 Reach out to our law firm today.
 Contact us today at 866-800-3332 for a free case evaluation.
-A delay may affect your right to collect the benefits you need – and deserve – to get life back on track after a workplace injury.
+A delay may affect your right to collect the benefits you need - and deserve - to get life back on track after a workplace injury.